Search results for:

 Mattermost is a popular chat and collaboration tool, similar to Slack or Discord, but hosted on a server you control.
-Installing Mattermost on a Hostwinds Linux VPS or Dedicated server running CentOS 7 is a fairly straightforward process but does require extensive use of the command line for both Linux and MySQL.
+Installing Mattermost on a Hostwinds Linux VPS or Dedicated server running CentOS 7 is a fairly straightforward process.
+Still, it does require extensive use of the command line for both Linux and MySQL.
 Start by connecting to your Linux VPS or Dedicated server over SSH.

 The default version of MariaDB in CentOS 7 is equivalent to MySQL 5.5, and Mattermost requires 5.6 or higher.
 To install the latest MariaDB, we'll need to pull from the MariaDB site instead of the normal CentOS 7 repositories.